sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/08_Flight_Photogrammetry.md

 #### You will then be prompted to go through a pre-flight check before uploading the mission to the drone and autonomous flight occurs.

-## 23. Upon completition of the flight the drone will automatically fly back to the launch site and land.
+## 23. Upon completition of the Route the drone will automatically fly back to the launch site and land.

 <img align="center" src="../images/drone/RC_Screenshots/LandingVid.gif" hspace="15" vspace="10" width="1000">